Snehal-Singh174/Hack_Jaipur_Project/README.md

 # To Run project:

-  Steps to run project-
+  Steps to run project-<br>
-  1.Open Terminal
+  1.Open Terminal<br>
-  2.Make the project directory as current directory 3.Run api.py file
+  2.Make the project directory as current directory<br>
+  3.Run api.py file<br>
-  4.Copy the localhost address from output and paste it in chrome to see the website.
+  4.Copy the localhost address from output and paste it in chrome to see the website.<br>

   cd <path/to/your/project>
   $python api.py<br>